drscott173/CarND-Path-Planning-Project/README.md

 ## Reflection

-I cranked the max speed to 150mph fo testing.
+I cranked the max speed to 150mph for testing.
 This quickly shows the heuristic limitations.
-The car gets most confused when it cannot slow down sufficiently from 150mph to avoid hitting a slow car that entered its lane.
+The car gets most confused when it cannot slow down sufficiently to avoid collisions.
 I suspect this could happen in the slower speed version, should a car suddenly cut us off.
 The trajectories get even more complex in heavier traffic.

-A more sophisticated approach would create a local grid around the car's current position.
+A better approach would create a local grid around the car's current position.
 The grid would start at the current car position and be as long in s as one could travel at max speed, as wide in d as the full road.
 We'd divide the grid into cells, choosing the finest granularity we could physically navigate in 0.02 seconds while still being computationally tractable.

-Next, I'd use hybrid A* search to create a piece-wise path that succesfully follows each of the possible states, starting k steps into the previous path returned by the simulator. k corresponds to actuator delay, with a minimum of 2 to ensure smooth curve transition.
+Next, I'd use
+[hybrid A* search](http://blog.habrador.com/2015/11/explaining-hybrid-star-pathfinding.html) to create a piece-wise path that succesfully follows each of the possible states, starting k steps into the previous path returned by the simulator. k corresponds to actuator delay, with a minimum of 2 to ensure smooth curve transition.